| | ||||

 suggesting slices of time or, like one of the two daily strips reproduced

 near here, representing towering heights.
-And
+Stylistic

 achievement aside, Kane's signal accomplishment in Star Hawks lays in the manner in which he exploited the potential